mbalous/blog/minimal_cpp_fmt.md

 #### Posted June 23rd, 7:00 AM

 ### Background
 The standard facilities for string formatting in C++ leaves a lot to wish for.
 I recently ran into a situation where I couldn't afford dragging [fmtlib](https://github.com/fmtlib/fmt) around, much less [boost::format](http://www.boost.org/doc/libs/1_64_0/libs/format/).
-What I'm looking for is a type-safe tool to simplify specifying the overall layout of a string with support for escaping the parser.
+What I'm looking for is a type-safe tool to simplify specifying the overall layout of a string with support for escaping the parser and plugging in custom formats for specific types.
 This post describes a minimal implementation of that idea in C++1z.

 ### Usage
 ```